You might be feeling alone, afraid, and unsure of what to do

 - Triggers.
 Recognize what puts you at risk.

 - Coping strategy.
 Find coping strategies that do not rely on the presence of others but will help you self-regulate.
+(Ex: 5 in-3 hold-7 out breathing, mediation, working through the senses, or running.)

 - People and places.
 Engage with people and go to places that help to take your mind off your problems.
 These people do not have to know what is going on with you, they just make you happy and let you get lost in activity and fun.